arkivverket/nikita-noark5-core/docs/general/odata.md

 ## Escaping
 The client will need to URL-encode the URL.
 This is outside the scope of the OData handling as spring gives the ODataController a decode URL.
 Our code does not handle URL-decode the URL.
 Our code does unescape some parts of the OData query where necessery

+## Known problems in our implementation

+### Lexer problem

+The following OData query can be parsed:

+    arkivstruktur/mappe?$filter=klasse/klasseID eq '12'

+but this one causes a warning  / console message

+    arkivstruktur/mappe?$filter=klasse/klasseID eq 12

+The parser is picking 12 up as an INTEGER rather than as an *ID* or *QUOTED_STRING*

+    line 1:47 mismatched input '12' expecting {ID, QUOTED_STRING}

+This is related to the way the lexer sees INTEGER defined first and passing 12 as an integer to the parser rather than a literal og quoted literal.
+There is no point in spending days now trying to fix this so I am documenting this so we can revisit it later.